Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 8. Finnsheep

-Finnsheep, also known as Finnish Landrace, are a medium-sized breed of sheep.
+Finnsheep, also known as Finnish Landrace, is a medium-sized breed of sheep.
 They have a thick, dense fleece that is good for spinning.

-This hardy and adaptable breed is thought to be several hundred year old.
-They are believed to have descended from the wild Mouflon that live in Sardinia and Corsica.
+This hardy and adaptable breed is thought to be several hundred years old.
+They are believed to have descended from the wild Mouflon that lives in Sardinia and Corsica.
 They also share ancestors with other Scandinavian short-tailed sheep breeds.

 They were first imported to the United States in the 1960s for the purpose of producing crossbred ewes.